meanjs/mean/CONTRIBUTING.md

 	* If possible, please "squash" your commits to as few commits as possible/reasonable.
 * Make Sure you have added any tests necessary to test your code.
 	* Run __all__ the tests to ensure nothing else was acciddently broken.
-	* Don't rely on the existing tests to see if you've broken code elsewhere, test the changes you made in a browser too!
+	* Don't rely on the existing tests to see if you've broken code elsewhere, test the changes you made in a browser to!
 * Update the Documentation too go along with any changes in functionality / improvements in a seperate pull request.

 ## Submitting the Pull Request
 * Push your changes to your topic branch on your fork of the repo.
 * Submit a pull request from your topic branch to the necessary branch on the MEANJS repository.
-* Be sure to tag any issues your pull request is taking care of / contributing too.
+* Be sure to tag any issues your pull request is taking care of / contributing to.
 * Small changes are usually accepted and merged in within a week (provided that 2 collaborators give the okay)
 * Larger changes usually spark further discussion and possible changes prior to being merged in.